5tefan/download-soundcloud-favorites/README.md

 * [Soundcloud](https://github.com/soundcloud/soundcloud-python), `pip install soundcloud` soundcloud api
 * A registered [Soundcloud app](http://soundcloud.com/you/apps/new) (for authentification)

-Install all at once with `pip install mutagen progressbar soundcloud`
+Install all dependencies at once with `pip install mutagen progressbar soundcloud`

 ## Usage